jina-ai/jcloud/README.md

 jc -h
 ```

-In case `jc` is already used by another command/tool, please use `jcloud` instead.
+In case `jc` is already occupied by another tool, please use `jcloud` instead.
+If your pip install doesn't register bash command for you, you can do `python -m jcloud -h`.

 ## Get Started